Wall Street places bet on solid revenue growth for Airbnb, DoorDash

 Brokerages not involved in the IPOs had earlier downgraded the stocks, based on their valuations, with Citron Research saying that DoorDash's IPO "was the most ridiculous IPO of 2020".

-Shares of Airbnb were up 2.4% at $150.30 on the Nasdaq, while DoorDash's stock was down marginally at $142.18 on the New York Stock Exchange.
+Shares of Airbnb were down 3.1% on the Nasdaq, while DoorDash's stock was down 2.45% on the New York Stock Exchange.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.